brentmartin/brentmart.in/README.md

 ================
 A personal portfolio site.
 Visit the [live version](http://brentmart.in/).

-This is an overhaul of the original portfolio site.
-The purpose of moving this into a repository was to practice new development skills with code that actually gets shipped on a regular basis.
-This README serves as a *technical summary of all the changes I have made* to the site and how I did them.
-It is exhaustive.
 Description
 -----------

-It has been shipped in 3 iterations, and still holds the code for each in the repository:
+This is an overhaul of the original portfolio site.
+I made this a project on GitHub so that I had a place to practice dev skills with code that is shipped regularly.
+The README serves as a **technical summary of the changes** made to the site as I make them with an explanation of how they were made.
+It is **exhaustive** in nature.

 Versions
 -----------
+It has been shipped in 3 iterations, and still holds the code for each version in the repository:
 - [Version 2.0](https://github.com/brentmartin/brentmart.in#version-20---javascript) - The addition of JavaScript/JQuery
 - [Version 3.0](https://github.com/brentmartin/brentmart.in#version-30---content) - Changes in content, colors, and background
 - [Version 4.0](https://github.com/brentmartin/brentmart.in#version-40---navigation) - Improved UI with a nav bar and more media queries